In this lesson, I will teach how to customize the paths and hide your WordPress website from theme hackers bots.

 Let’s start with some easy-to-follow steps.

-First, go to “Hide My WP Ghost> Permalinks” panel and select the Lite Mode level.
+First, go to “Hide My WP > Change Paths” panel and select the Safe Mode level.

-If you have the Hide My WP Ghost plugin, select Safe Mode or Ghost Mode.
+If you have the Hide My WP Ghost plugin, you can select Ghost Mode.

-Once you have selected the Lite Mode or Safe Mode, new input fields will appear.
-These fields contain the common WordPress paths, and you can customize every single one in order to hide your WordPress CMS platform.
-If you don’t know how to customize the paths, just go with the defaults.
+Once you have selected the Safe Mode or Ghost Mode, new input fields will appear.
+These fields contain the common WordPress paths, and you can customize every single one in order to hide your WordPress paths.
+If you don’t know how to customize the paths, just go with the default paths added by Hide My WP Ghost.

-Note: You need to understand that we don’t physically replace the paths on your server with the custom ones.
+Note: We don’t physically replace the paths on your server with the custom ones.
 All changes are made using redirects and if you deactivate the plugin, the old paths will be accessible again.

 Feel free to name the paths as you like, but don’t give them the same names.
 Every path must have a different name in order to avoid breaking the website functionality.